Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Known-Issues.md

 If you installed the local config package with the wizard, it may have been placed in `ROOT/LocalPackages/com.unity.render-pipelines.high-definition-config` depending on the HDRP version used at that moment.

-In that case, you can move the local config package from `ROOT/LocalPackages/com.unity.render-pipelines.high-definition-config` to `ROOT/Packages/com.unity.render-pipelines.high-definition-config` and update your `Packages/manifest.json` files accordingly.
+In that case, you can move the local config package from `ROOT/LocalPackages/com.unity.render-pipelines.high-definition-config` to `ROOT/Packages/com.unity.render-pipelines.high-definition-config` to embed it in your project.

-Now the local config package files will be versionned.
+Now the embedded config package files will be versionned.